dmbarbour/glas/docs/GlasApps.md

 A runtime configuration might include ad-hoc variables.
 However, I'm not sure I want this to be a separate feature from environment variables.
 We could instead express configurations as applying a mixin to the environment, allowing ad-hoc extensions and overrides.

-## Environment Variables

-A simple API to access OS environment variables.
-Viable API:

-* `sys.env.get(Name)` - return value associated with Name, or fails if Name is undefined.
-Names and returned values are simple texts (restricted binaries).
-* `sys.env.list()` - return list of defined Names.
-* `sys.env.args()` - return list of strings provided as arguments to the executable (usually via CLI).

-Glas applications won't directly update environment variables.
-However, it is feasible to intercept a subcomponent's access to `sys.env.*`.

 ## Console IO